-Hand washing your clothes is a lot of work, so it’s important to find the right detergent that gives you results you want.
-Read on to learn all about how to choose a washing detergent that’s great for hand washing clothes.
+Find the right detergent that gives you the results you want.
+Read on to learn all about the difference between soap and detergent and how to choose a washing detergent that’s great for hand washing clothes.

 What is the difference between soap and detergent?